 Parents are a vital part of the MTSS support plan.
 Student progress data will be shared with parents throughout the process.
 If your student is struggling academically, emotionally, or behaviorally parents can request additional tiered support.
-Please communicate your concerns with your child's teacher or contact our school counselor, Sha Hall at 319-558-2821, shall@crschools.us or our Instructional Coach Carla Riley at 319-558-1213 or criley@crschools.us
+Please communicate your concerns with your child's teacher or contact our school counselor, Denise Kinsella at 558-2230 or our Instructional Coach Kari Whitlow at 558-.